dkns/opendns-updater-go/README.md

    `

 # How to update automatically
-Download binary and do something like this to cron:
+Download binary and do something like this in cron:

     */10 * * * * /home/foo/opendns-updater-go -u <username> -p <password> -n <network>